 Document translation charges are usually based on the number of words in the source material.
-Translation prices based on word count or pay-per-word rates is the most efficient way to measure the length of time required and amount of work involved in a translation.
+Translation prices based on word count or pay-per-word rates are the most efficient way to measure the length of time required and the amount of work involved in a translation.

-In contrast, charging per page is impractical due to the number of words on a page varying by font, font size, margins, and page size.
+In contrast, you may hear about charging per page.
+We find this to be impractical due to the number of words on a page varying by font, font size, margins, and page size.

-The amount of time required to complete the assignment can affect translation cost.
+The amount of time required to complete the assignment can affect translation costs.
 For example, translation rush rates for a translation project with a short time-frame may cost 50% above standard rates.

 Some translation agencies may charge extra to cover project management and overhead fees.
-Be sure to require the contract to specify all fees before you sign on the dotted line.
+Be sure that the contract clearly specifies all fees before you sign on the dotted line.